 Conclusions: Our novel, non-invasive technique of measurement of CML levels in induced sputum may prove to be important not only in the evaluation of small airway involvements, but also in helping us move toward a better understanding of the roles of the small airways in the pathogenesis of asthma.

-Keywords: Asthma, advanced glycation end products, small airways, induced sputum, Adult, Aged, Asthma - pathology, Case-Control Studies, Eosinophils - pathology, Forced Expiratory Volume, Humans, Lysine - analysis, Male, Methacholine Chloride - therapeutic use, Respiratory System - pathology, Sputum - chemistry
+Keywords: Asthma, advanced glycation end products, small airways, induced sputum, Asthma - pathology, Case-Control Studies, Eosinophils - pathology, Forced Expiratory Volume, Lysine - analysis, Methacholine Chloride - therapeutic use, Respiratory System - pathology, Sputum - chemistry

 01 November 2023 : EditorialEditorial: Factors Driving New Variants of SARS-CoV-2, Immune Escape, and Resistance to Antiviral Treatments as the End of the COVID-19 Pandemic is Declared

 Med Sci Monit 2023; 29:e942960

 29 Nov 2023 : Laboratory ResearchCTRP13 Mitigates Endothelial Cell Ferroptosis via the AMPK/KLF4 Pathway: Implications for Atherosclerosis P...

 28 Nov 2023 : Clinical ResearchImpact of Fluorodeoxyglucose-Positron Emission Tomography/Computed Tomography on Therapeutic Decisions and ...